 - Regulatory compliance

-As you work to improve your security program, remember that it's not just about documentation.
-Regular testing and continuous monitoring are critical.
-Monitoring will help you identify security flaws, as well as misguided employee actions, policy integration weaknesses, and even potential vulnerabilities that have yet to rear their heads.
+Remember that improving a security program is not just about documentation.
+Regular testing and continuous monitoring are critical, as well.
+Monitoring will help you identify security flaws, misguided employee actions, policy integration weaknesses, and potential vulnerabilities that have yet to rear their heads.
 Comprehensive security, risk, and compliance testing on an annual or semi-annual basis will also give you an edge in fending off future incidents.

-For more information on security program maturity, read our whitepaper: Managing Cyber Security Maturity.
+For more information on security maturity, read our white paper on Managing Cybersecurity Maturity.